wildfly/wildfly-s2i/examples/postgresql-preview/README.md

 # PostgreSQL datasource example

-In this example we are provisioning a Jakarta EE9 WildFly server containing a driver and datasource for PostgreSQL database.
+In this example we are provisioning a Preview WildFly server containing a driver and datasource for PostgreSQL database.
-The EE 8 deployment is automatically transformed to Jakarta EE9 compatible deployment.
+The EE 8 deployment is automatically transformed to Jakarta EE10 compatible deployment.

 The builder and runtime images are running JDK17.